terra-money/docs/docs/How-to/Run-a-full-Terra-node/Updates-And-Troubleshooting.md

 ```

 ::: warning NOTE
-If you have issues at this step, please check that you have the latest stable version of GO installed.
+If you have issues at this step, please check that you have a compatible version of GO installed (v1.16.1-go1.17.1).
 :::

-Note we use `master` here since it contains the latest stable release.
+The previous command uses `master` as it contains the latest stable release.
 See the [testnet repo](https://github.com/terra-money/testnet) for details on which version is needed for which testnet, and the [Terra Core release page](https://github.com/terra-money/core/releases) for details on each release.

-Your full node has been cleanly upgraded!
+Your full node is now cleanly upgraded!

 ## Exporting state

-Terra can dump the entire application state to a JSON file, which could be useful for manual analysis and can also be used as the genesis file of a new network.
+Terra can export the entire application state to a JSON file.
+You can use this file for manual analysis or as the genesis file of a new network.

-Export state with:
+Export state:

 ```bash
 terrad export > [filename].json
 ```

-You can also export state from a particular height \(at the end of processing the block of that height\):
+You can also export a state from a particular height.
+The following command will export the state after the block height you specify:

 ```bash
 terrad export --height [height] > [filename].json